gdaow/marshpy/README.md

 #### Object Validation

-When an object is loaded by Pofy, if a 'validate' class method is defined on the Schema class, it will be called with a ValidationContext and the deserialized object as arguments.
+When an object is loaded by MarshPy, if a 'validate' class method is defined on the Schema class, it will be called with a ValidationContext and the deserialized object as arguments.
 The ValidationContext exposes the following methods :